 All multi-family parking lots containing four (4) or more parking spaces, or a parking lot containing less than four (4) parking spaces that when added to a contiguous parking lot will result in a total of four (4) or more parking spaces, shall be adequately lighted.
 This standard shall apply to both new and existing parking lots.
 Parking lot lighting systems shall be controlled in such a way that they will be turned on and off with a photoelectric cell or an electric timer; motion detectors are not allowed.
+All parking lot lights are required to be on from dusk until dawn.
 All lights must be turned on at the time of an Annual, Semi-Annual and Exterior-Only Inspection.

 Screens shall not be required where other approved means, such as air curtains or insect repellent fans, are employed.

 Add the following Sections: